 So, the Commercial 2450 certainly comes with the more advanced console, but a lot of the awesome features on this treadmill are dependent on having an ongoing iFit membership.

-The F85’s console isn’t quite as advanced, but it still comes with a lot of great features and you don’t have to keep a monthly membership to use all of ’em.
+The F85’s console isn’t quite as advanced, but it still comes with a lot of great features and you don’t have to keep a monthly membership to use ’em.

 Warranty

-NordicTrack backs their Commercial 2450 Treadmill with the following home warranty:
+NordicTrack and Sole back the 2450 and F85 with the following home warranties:

 Ok, so the differences here speak for themselves.